 I’ve created this charming, winter themed number matching game which your children will really enjoy using to practice their counting and number recognition skills.

 These are great for children who are just beginning to count and learn to recognize the numbers from 1 -10.

 There’s ten separate cards which are easy to prepare and have a number on the snowman’s hat and matching amount of coals on its belly.

 Your kid’s job is simple – to correctly match them together!

 What Math Skills Can Children Learn Through Playing This Snowman Number Matching Game?

-This number puzzle will be a brilliant way for your little ones to learn several math skills such as:
+This number puzzle is a brilliant way for your little ones to learn several math skills such as: